Baqend/guide/src/index.md

 Therefore `baqend/User/insert.js` contains the insert handler code wich is invoked each time a new user object is inserted to the `User` table.

-Read more about baqend code in the [Baqend Code](#baqend-code_1) chapter.
+Read more about Baqend code in the [Baqend Code](#baqend-code_1) chapter.

 </div>

 ##Typings (TypeScript Support)

-The baqend SDK itself comes with a [TypeScript declaration file](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html), which enables seamless integration into TypeScript and allows better code completion.
+The Baqend SDK itself comes with a [TypeScript declaration file](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html), which enables seamless integration into TypeScript and allows better code completion.
 The SDK comes with a dynamic API part, which is generated on the fly depending on your current schema.
 To make your TypeScript application work properly with this dynamic part you can generate the additional typings for your